admgrmt/Kinesiology_TA_Fall20/index.md

   - Get some information on the courses they teach.
   - Learn a little about who they are.

-# If you would like, feel free to send a video to them letting them know who you are!
+### _If you would like, feel free to sendv them a video letting them know who you are!_

 [1]:  profiles/IMG_20190210_164227-01.jpg
 [2]:  https://www.youtube.com/watch?v=4nII6BugOss